GuidNoise: Single-Pair Guided Diffusion for Generalized Noise Synthesis: Experiments

 \paragraph{Dataset.} We primarily use the real-world noise dataset SIDD~\cite{SIDD:SIDD_2018_CVPR}.
 For {GuidNoise}, we use the SIDD-Medium dataset split into 256 × 256 patches.
 To train DnCNN from scratch, we use subset of SIDD-Medium dataset split into 512 × 512 patches, following the experimental settings in ~\cite{NeCA:fu2023srgb} and ~\cite{NAFlow:kim2023srgb}.
 We evaluate synthesized noisy images using SIDD-Validation~\cite{SIDD:SIDD_2018_CVPR}.
 To show our model's generalized performance, we use SIDD+~\cite{SIDD+:abdelhamed2020ntire}, PolyU~\cite{PolyU:xu2018real}, and Nam~\cite{NAM:nam2016holistic} for image synthesis, and SIDD-Benchmark\footnote{Our results may slightly differ from prior SIDD benchmarks due to its recent migration to a Kaggle competition.}~\cite{SIDD:SIDD_2018_CVPR} for image denoising.
 We crop PolyU and Nam datasets to 512 × 512 pixels.
 For self-augmentation, we sample the training set from the SIDD-Validation using proportions of 1/16, 1/8, 1/4, and 1/2. with the remaining one as test set.

-\paragraph{Training.} {GuidNoise} is trained with a learning rate of 1e-5 and batch size of 4, using the diffusion loss defined in Eq.~(\ref{eq:loss_diffusion}) for 300K iterations.
-The additional refining process was conducted by a batch size of 1, incorporating both the diffusion loss and the refining loss from Eq.~(\ref{eq:refine_and_diffusion}) for 50K iterations.
+\paragraph{Training.} {GuidNoise} is trained for 300K iterations using the diffusion loss in Eq.~(\ref{eq:loss_diffusion}), with a learning rate of $1\mathrm{e}{-4}$ and a batch size of 4.
+It is then refined for 50K iterations with a learning rate of $1\mathrm{e}{-5}$ and a batch size of 1, using both the diffusion loss and the refining loss as defined in Eq.~(\ref{eq:refine_and_diffusion}).
 All optimization in {GuidNoise} is performed using AdamW~\cite{AdamW:loshchilov2018decoupled}.
-We set $\lambda{=}0.1$, $\gamma{=}0.1$, $T_{\text{split}}{=}2$, and $T{=}50$.
+We set $\lambda{=}1$, $\gamma{=}0.1$, $T_{\text{split}}{=}2$, and $T{=}50$.
 To train DnCNN~\cite{DnCNN:zhang2017beyond} from scratch, we base our approach on the experimental settings in ~\cite{NeCA:fu2023srgb} and ~\cite{NAFlow:kim2023srgb}.
-We use a learning rate of 1e-3 and run the training for 300 epochs, with a batch size of 32 and random cropping.
+We use a learning rate of $1\mathrm{e}{-3}$ and run the training for 300 epochs, with a batch size of 32 and random cropping.
 For optimization, we employ the Adam optimizer~\cite{Adam:kingma2014adam}.
-To train NAFNet from scratch via self-augmentation, we use a learning rate $\eta_0$ of 1e-3 with an exponential scheduler $(\eta_x = \max(0.95^x \cdot \eta_0, 1 \times 10^{-6}))$, which decays the learning rate by 0.95 every 100 iterations initially, then every 1K iterations.
+To train NAFNet from scratch via self-augmentation, we use a learning rate $\eta_0$ of $1\mathrm{e}{-3}$ with an exponential scheduler $(\eta_x = \max(0.95^x \cdot \eta_0, 1 \times 10^{-6}))$, which decays the learning rate by 0.95 every 100 iterations initially, then every 1K iterations.
 We use a batch size of 16 and the PSNR Loss from NAFNet experiments~\cite{NAFNet:chen2022simple} for 10K iterations.